Kinkakuji, also known as the Golden Pavillion thanks to its magnificent gold inlaid, is located in Northern Kyoto.

 Another must-visit place on your trip is the temple Fushimi Inari with thousands of Torii gates.

-This temple is located at the foot of Inari Mountain, at an altitude of 233m above sea level.
+This temple is located at the foot of Inari Mountain, at 233m above sea level.

 In Japanese, Torii means the gate in front of each temple.
 Because the temple has more than 10,000 gates, you should expect to spend 2-3 hours visiting the temple.